 Your personal information, and that of nearly every other consumer in the world, resides on numerous servers around the globe.
 This makes you, and everyone else, vulnerable to identity theft.

-However, identity theft remains a big business, and Javelin Strategy also found that children are increasingly common targets of identity fraud.
-Over 1 million children were victims of ID theft in 2017, resulting in total financial losses of $2.6 billion and over $540 million in out-of-pocket costs to families.
+However, identity theft remains a big business, and Javelin Strategy also found that children continue to be targets of identity fraud.
+Happily, the number of kids affected by identity theft fell in 2022.
+915,000 children were victims of ID theft in 2022, down from more than 1.25 million the previous year.

-In this article, we’ll take a look at statistics, facts and figures related to identity theft & bank fraud in recent years.
-I do this in the hope that this gives my readers a better idea of how and why identity theft continues to be a pressing problem for individuals, businesses and more.
+In this article, I’ll take a look at statistics, facts, and figures related to identity theft & bank fraud in recent years.
+I do this in the hope that this gives my readers a better idea of how and why identity theft continues to be a pressing problem for individuals, businesses, and more.

 Identity Theft Statistics